RedisLabs/redislabs-docs/content/rc/databases/back-up-data.md

 - Flexible and Annual subscriptions can perform backups on-demand and schedule daily backups that occur during a set hour.

-- Paid Fixed plans run can perform backups on-demand and schedule backups that occur every 24 hours.
+- Paid Fixed plans can perform backups on-demand and schedule backups that occur every 24 hours.

 - Free plans do not back up automatically.